cartz/various/README.md

 * an script to randomly rotate things (used with images)
 * a soundbutton
 * a short webspacetest
+* a basic way to display the ip
 * some wordpress snippets
 * a small and simple landing page for a website under construction
 * a very tiny location tracker showing up your current location on google maps